 - The blockage keeps coming back after you clear it

-- Multiple drains are blocked at the same time (this usually indicates a main sewer line issue)
+- Multiple drains are blocked at the same time, which usually points to the main sewer line

-- You can smell sewage inside or outside your home
+- You can smell sewage inside or outside the house

 - Water is backing up through floor drains

-- You have tried a plunger and drain cleaner without success
+- You have tried a plunger and a drain cleaner and got nowhere

 Need help with this?